Docs

 Instrumentation spans the whole execution path so you can trace a single issue or PR from event to outcome:

-• Traces — a span per workflow phase (lastlight.workflow.phase) and per agent execution (lastlight.agent.execute), tagged with the workflow name, phase, repo, issue number, model, sandbox backend, and stop reason.
+• Traces — a nested span tree per run: lastlight.workflow.runlastlight.workflow.phaselastlight.agent.execute → a span per model turn → a span per tool call, tagged with the workflow name, phase, repo, issue number, model, sandbox backend, and stop reason, plus per-turn/per-run tokens and cost.

 • Metrics — execution duration, cost (USD), input/output tokens, run and error counts, dimensioned by workflow, phase, repo, model, backend, and success/stop-reason.